deeplycloudy/glmtools/docs/index.rst

 Get some GLM data, and check it for sanity
 ------------------------------------------

-The GLM Level 2 data that can be obtained from, for example, a GOES Rebroadcast feed, are preliminary and non-operational.
+The GLM Level 2 data can be obtained from a GOES Rebroadcast feed, an LDM or THREDDS service, the Amazon S3 bucket that is part of the NOAA Big Data Project or perhaps other sources.
 These files are in NetCDF 4 format, and begin with ``OR_GLM-L2-LCFA_G16``.

-Before undertaking further processing, is recommended that the files be checked for sanity using the ``examples/check_glm_data.py`` script, as shown below.
-The script contains more documentation about what is checked.
+Early preliminary and non-operational data had some internal inconsistencies that prevent further use with glmtools.
+Before undertaking further processing, it is recommended that the files be checked for sanity using the ``examples/check_glm_data.py`` script, as shown below.
+The script contains some documentation about what is checked.

 .. code-block:: bash